I envision a “Mother Father Deaf Day” where we can honor our parents by sharing

 positively oriented stories about our days of growing up.’

 Trudy Schafer, July, 1994, International CODA Conference Keynote Address, Oconomowoc, Wisconsin, USA

 The last Sunday in April is designated Deaf Parents Day, also known as Mother Father Deaf Day.
 This is a day that Codas around the world acknowledge and celebrate our deaf parents.

-This DPD Event Guide intends to be the starting point for your local planning efforts.
+This Deaf Parent's Day Event Guide intends to be the starting point for your local planning efforts.
 Here are suggestions that we hope you will take and make your own, wherever you are in the world.
 The ultimate goal is to have a global event that makes the theme of “Celebrating our Heritage and Families” a joyous occasion reflecting local cultures and communities.
 We created this Event Guide in collaboration with KODAheart and Codas around the world.
 It is translated into over 20 languages.
 To access these translations, click on the “Want to see this Event Guide in my language.” link found in the Event Guide.

 For more information about our plans this year, please check the News on the CODA homepage and your mailbox if you are a member.
 Also, please follow us on Facebook, Instagram and Twitter.
 Please, also let us know about Deaf Parents Day events near you!